 Also, when designing a plumbing system, it is a good idea to have a separate suction line from each skimmer and/or main drain pair from the pool all the way to the pump.
 This keeps the suction head low so the pump basket will not draw in air.

-On the return side of the pump, multiple lines can help reduce head loss as well but the number of return lines should never exceed the number of suction or pump cavitation could become an issue.
+On the return side of the pump, multiple lines can help reduce head loss as well but the equivalent size of all the return lines should never exceed the equivalent size of all the suction lines or pump cavitation could become an issue.

 There are three basic types of pool filters each with pros and cons; Cartridge, Sand and DE.
 Which filter is best for you depends on several factors:

 - Cartridge Filters: Most energy efficient and don't require back-washing.
 Best suited for areas with water restriction, high electrical rates and/or pools that use a SWG.